PlainFunction/mistokenly/README.md

 Exposes REST and gRPC endpoints for tokenization, detokenization, and audit queries.
 Handles authentication, rate limiting, and service discovery.

 ### PII Service
 Core service for encrypting, tokenizing, and retrieving PII.
-Implements key management and caching for high performance.
+Enqueues write operations (token storage) to PGMQ for asynchronous processing.
+Calls the Persistence Service for read operations and cache lookups.
+Implements key management for high performance.

 ### Persistence Service
-Asynchronous worker that persists tokens and audit logs to PostgreSQL, using PGMQ for message queuing.
+Asynchronous worker that consumes write operations from the PGMQ queue and persists tokens and data to PostgreSQL.
+Also handles all cache operations (reads and writes) to Redis, ensuring the PII Service has fast access to cached tokens.

-### Audit Service:
+### Audit Service
 Tracks access and changes to PII for compliance and monitoring.
+Persists audit logs directly to PostgreSQL.

 ## Why use this?